 Regardless of how extensive the damage, dealing with the aftermath of a fire is stressful enough.
 You’re emotional, anxious, and trying to figure out how to put things back together.
 On top of all that, you’re going to have to deal with your insurance company to try to recoup the damages.
 Often, this is something that needs to happen before you can move forward.
 Here’s a quick summary of how to make this process as painless as possible.

 1. Document everything.
 As we’ve discussed, this is of the utmost importance.

 2. Get in touch with your insurance company right away.

 3. Get receipts, records, and reports from any service that comes into your home to-do work.
 This can include fire, smoke, and water restoration services and cleaning or contractors repairing any damaged walls, tile, cabinetry, etc.

 4. Hire a public adjuster.
 If you feel overwhelmed or feel like your insurance company is giving you the run around and not offering a fair settlement for the damages, a public insurance adjuster can help maximize your claim while eliminating some of your burden and confusion.

 A house fire is a harrowing experience.
-Knowing how to approach and handle your insurance claims can help resolve this tragedy a little faster so you can move on with your life.
+Knowing how to approach and handle your insurance claims can help resolve this tragedy a little faster so you can move on towards full recovery.